The Freedom From Religion Foundation is appalled that the Trump administration holds weekly bible study sessions at the White House.

-- Mothers who work outside the home are sinners: “Women with children at home who either serve in public office, or are employed on the outside, pursue a path that contradicts God’s revealed design for them.
-It is a sin.”
+Mothers who work outside the home are sinners, according to Drollinger: "Women with children at home who either serve in public office, or are employed on the outside, pursue a path that contradicts God's revealed design for them.
+It is a sin."

-- Last year, he attacked social welfare programs as unbiblical, un-Christian, and based on “the bad theology of theological liberalism.”
+Last year, Drollinger attacked social welfare programs as unbiblical, un-Christian, and based on "the bad theology of theological liberalism."

-So Drollinger gets access to public officials in a government building — a government supposedly built on transparency — but refuses to discuss which officials join in.
-If those officials want privacy, the solution is pretty damn simple: Study the bible in your private capacity, not in your official capacity and at your government desk.
-Do it on your on time, not the taxpayers’.
+So Drollinger gets access to public officials in a government building, but refuses to discuss which officials join in.
+If those officials want privacy, the solution is simple: Study the bible in your private capacity, not in your official capacity and at your government desk.
+Do it on your on time, not the taxpayers'.
 In short, get off your knees and get to work.